indjev99/Minlang/README.md

 # Minlang
 A small imperative programming language.

+Semmantics:
-All values are signed 64 bit intergers that can also be interpreted as pointers.
+- All values are signed 64 bit intergers that can also be interpreted as pointers.
+- Function arguments are passed by value and are computed from left to right.

+Lexing:
+- Start single line comments with `#`
+- Start nested multi line comments with `#>` and end them with `<#`

 Grammar: